The PAU Survey: An improved photo-$z$ sample in the COSMOS field: Data

 \subsection{Combined photometric catalogue}

 We combine the narrow band catalogue from PAUS and the photometry from \cosmos~by matching objects by (ra, dec) position, keeping objects within $1\arcsec$ radius.
 We restrict the analysis to objects with an \textsc{AUTO} $i$ band magnitude brighter than $\iab\leq23$, which we obtain from \citet{COSMOSILBERT} ($\iab$ is also the reference magnitude in the PAUS data reduction).
 For objects fainter than this magnitude the PAUS narrow band photometry has a typical signal to noise well below 5 in all bands \citep[see Figure 2 in][]{PAUSphotoz}, but emission lines can still be significantly detected in the narrow band filters.
 We defer to future work how including PAUS NBs can improve the photo-z performance in this fainter regime.
-The final unmasked catalogue contains \textsc{40672} galaxies.
+The final catalogue after masking contains \textsc{40672} galaxies within the ACS footprint \cite[see Figure 1 from][for different COSMOS footprints]{COSMOS2015}.

 The combination of heterogeneous photometry from different instruments can be complicated and ultimately degrade the photometric redshift performance of the catalogue if it is not performed consistently.
-While in the case of PAUS the flux measurement is obtained from a variable aperture that targets $62.5\%$ of the total light of each galaxy, adapting to the galaxy's apparent size and taking into account the PSF of each individual image, the \cosmos~photometry measures flux with a fixed aperture of $3\arcsec$ on PSF homogenised images.
+While in the case of PAUS the flux measurement is obtained from a variable aperture that targets $62.5\%$ of the total light of each galaxy, adapting to the galaxy's apparent size and taking into account the PSF of each individual image, the \cosmos~photometry measures flux with a fixed aperture of $3\arcsec$ on PSF homogenised images, which is then corrected from aperture flux to total flux.
 Therefore, each survey measures a different fraction of the light for each galaxy, which depends on its apparent size.
 To deal with this effect, we have developed a self calibration algorithm that benefits from the overlap between the Subaru $r$-band and the PAUS narrow bands.
 We introduce a synthetic Subaru $r$-band flux, defined as a linear combination of narrow band flux measurements, and find a rescaling factor for each object that we apply to its narrow band photometry.
 In this way we homogenise the photometry across surveys.
 We describe this method in Appendix~\ref{NB2BB}.
 Finally, we note that the colours measured by each survey could also be slightly different, but we will consider this is a negligible effect.

 In addition, we add a systematic error to each band for all objects, which accounts for any residual error that remains either from inaccuracies in the galaxy modelling, errors in the data reduction or from joining inconsistent heterogeneous photometry from different surveys.
 We add a $2\%$ error to every band except for the UltraVista broad bands $Y$, $J$, $H$, $K_s$ ($5\%$ error) and for the GALEX NUV band ($10\%$ error), similar to those used by \cosmos~(priv. comm.).